jbranchaud/til/postgres/truncate-tables-with-dependents.md

-# Truncate Tables With Dependants
+# Truncate Tables With Dependents

 In [Truncate All Rows](truncate-all-rows.md), I talked about how postgres's `truncate` can be used to quickly delete all rows in a table.
 In